History of Arsenal F.C. (1966–present): George Graham and interregnum (1986–96)

-Wenger's arrival and two Doubles (1996–2003)
+Wenger's arrival (1996–2003)

 The team immediately improved under Wenger's management, coming third and winning a UEFA Cup place in 1996–97, missing out on second (and a Champions League spot) on goal difference.
 Wenger rebuilt the Arsenal squad with a crop of French players who were largely unknown in the UK.
 Patrick Vieira had been signed on Wenger's recommendation before he had officially taken up the reins, and Wenger added Nicolas Anelka and Emmanuel Petit, as well as Dutch winger Marc Overmars in the summer of 1997.
 Wenger melded the new arrivals with some of the "old guard", retaining Adams, Dixon, Winterburn, Keown and Bould, and he kept Pat Rice on as assistant manager.

 Wenger got his first silverware, and became the first foreign manager to win the English league, the following season, when he steered the side to their second double.
 It had looked like Arsenal were out of the title race by December after losing 3–1 at home to Blackburn, but they overcame a twelve-point deficit to overtake Manchester United; a 4–0 home win over Everton on 3 May won the title with two matches to spare.
 On 16 May, Arsenal beat Newcastle United 2–0 in the FA Cup final to complete the double.
 To top it off, the same season Ian Wright broke Cliff Bastin's goalscoring record, bringing his tally to 185 goals before leaving the club in the summer of 1998.

 Despite the signing of Freddie Ljungberg in 1998 and Thierry Henry a year later, a more barren period followed for Arsenal over the next few years, though they came close several times.
 Arsenal led the League for much of 1998–99, until a 1–0 loss to Leeds United allowed Manchester United to overtake them; Arsenal beat Aston Villa on the last day of the season but United's victory over Spurs meant they took the title.
 To rub it in further, Arsenal also lost the last ever FA Cup semi-final replay to Manchester United; Dennis Bergkamp had missed a penalty in normal time, and Ryan Giggs scored the winner in extra time after a mazy solo run through the Arsenal defence.
 Arsenal's return to the Champions League for the first time in seven years was also unsuccessful, as they failed to get past the group stage.